Drawing People

 Some things about this class:

-We will draw a ton
+We will draw a lot

 It will meet on Zoom